Subject Source: Art & Architecture Thesaurus

 Dates: 1835-1984; 2019; Majority of material found within 1840-1880

-Abstract Contains various bound records from the administrative activities of the Hebrew Infant Asylum including annual reports, board meeting minutes, reports of the admitting physicians, and the admission and discharge records of children.
+Abstract Collection contains bound records from the administrative activities of the Hebrew Infant Asylum, including annual reports, board meeting minutes, reports of the admitting physicians, and the admission and discharge records of children.

 Identifier: AR 7098